HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 Why phone interviews often outperform video for hourly roles

 For many blue-collar and gray-collar roles, traditional phone interviews often achieve significantly higher completion rates.
 Candidates can participate without logging into a platform, navigating a browser interface, or configuring a webcam.
 If they can answer a phone call, they can complete the interview.
+This is critical for industries like light industrial, where first-day no-show rates can hit 15-25% (2024).

 Phone interviews also allow candidates to participate while commuting or between shifts, which aligns with how hourly and field workers typically engage with employers.